ivy-ns/NVIDIA-final-project/README.md

 # NVIDIA-final-project: Personalized Skincare Routine Based On Your Skin type

 Currently, there are many trends surrounding skincare, resulting in the purchase of unnecessary products that could do more harm than good for their skin.
 So, in order to solve this issue, I want to educate more people on their skin type so that they can purchase skincare that will be useful for them.
-I applied AI and machine learning with NVIDIA to train my Jetson Nano to recognize three major skin types; oily, normal and dry.
+I applied AI and machine learning with NVIDIA to train my Jetson Nano to recognize three major skin types; oily, normal and dry, and also added a recommendations for a morning and night skincare routine.

 # Algorithm